 Key HIPAA Compliance Components

-To understand HIPAA compliance is to understand three pillars of the Act: Privacy Rule, Security Rule, and Breach Notification Rule.
+To understand HIPAA compliance for telemedicine platform development is to understand three pillars of the Act: Privacy Rule, Security Rule, and Breach Notification Rule.

 The HIPAA privacy rule is about keeping sensitive data like personal health information secure.